citra-emu/citra-web/site/content/help/feature/game-modding.md

 To use a `BPS` patch, put a file named `code.bps` in the ExeFS directory.
 More details on the `BPS` format can be found on [byuu](https://byuu.org/projects/beat#bps).

+*Note: For compatiblity with Luma3DS, you can also put these ExeFS replacements/patches directly in the mods folder instead of the `exefs` subfolder.*

 #### RomFS
 The RomFS directory contains replacements for the game's assets and general files.
 These types of mods typically alter a game's textures, text, fonts, sounds, or other graphical assets.